Module xsentinels.singleton

 name: You can provide a name for instances of the type, this is what they will return from

-and the end of class name (if present at end of class name).
-Whatever is left is what we return for by default for thisname
+"Type"and the end of class name (if present at end of class name).
+Whatever is left is what we return for by default for thisnameargument. -

 value_as_bool: Default's to